 - Town Hall

-Wilfrid Laurier University is pleased to partner with the Town of Milton and the Milton Public Library to present the fourth
+Wilfrid Laurier University is pleased to partner with the Town of Milton and the Milton Public Library to present the sixth

 Laurier Milton Lecture Series.

 For more information, contact the Milton Public Library at 905-875-2665.

 Extraordinary Progress and Glaring Gaps: Women's International Human Rights since 1970